Ekantsahu/Student-Registeration-Form/README.md

 - The app stores registrations in a MongoDB database named `students`.
 - You can inspect data using MongoDB Compass by connecting to your MongoDB instance and opening the `students` database.

-## Notes

-- If you want me to add a `start` script to `package.json` (for `npm start`) or add instructions for building/deploying, tell me and I can update the repo.

-- The server reads the `MONGODB_URI` environment variable to connect to MongoDB.
-If you want, I can add a `.env` example and `dotenv` support.

 Created for the Student Registration Form project.